Gabriel-Huang/SUTD_SecondHandGoods_Platform/README.md

     5. If the user is a seller:
         * his/her product list with selling status and record
         * Feedbacks he/she get from other users

-- 4. Seller can edit product Info: (Arrival of more copies) Sellers are able to modify the quantity of the item that they are selling (School Concert ticket,
-- 6. Feedback recordings: Users can rate or leave a short comment on a seller’ public profile -> No changes are allowed; only one feedback per user per product is allowed.
+6. (2.5) Feedback recordings: Users can rate or leave a short comment on a seller’ public profile -> No changes are allowed; only one feedback per user per product is allowed.
-- 7. Comment ratings: users can access a seller’s public profile and rate a comment according to this seller (numerical score 0,1 or 2)
+7. (2.5) Comment ratings: users can access a seller’s public profile and rate a comment according to this seller (numerical score 1, 2 ,3, 4 or 5)
-> 8. Goods browsing: Users can browse through items by selecting a specific category.
+8. (20 pts)	Product browsing: Users can browse through items by selecting a specific category.
 A user can also specify that the results are to be sorted by price or average rating of the seller.
 We may also implement a keyword searching interface to make the search result more concrete.
-> 9. Useful feedback: Comments are displayed on a seller’s profile in the order of ratings, highest on the top and lowest at the bottom.
+9. (5 pts) Useful feedback: Comments are displayed on a seller’s profile in the order of average usefulness score for feedbacks, highest on the top and lowest at the bottom.
-> 10. Goods recommendation: We will implement Machine Learning Algorithms to build a recommendation system.
-Like most e-commerce websites, when a user orders a copy of book A, your system should give a list of other suggested books.
-Book B is suggested, if there exist a user X that bought both A and B. The suggested books should be sorted on decreasing sales count (i.e., most popular first); count only sales to users like X (i.e. the users who bought both A and B).
+10. (10 pts) Product recommendation: Due to the specialness of second-hand products, most products only have one piece.
+Therefore, it is not approperiate to recommand products based on user's order history.
+The reason is, at most circumstances, the product will be out of stock after one successful order.
+In this case, we will not recommand products by analysing users with similar purchasing preference.
+Instead, we look into the search history of every user and recommand products based on the similarity score between search keywords and products.
+Recommendation products will be sorted on decreasing relevance.
-> 11. Statistics: Every month we will provide the information of:
+11. (10 pts) Statistics: Every month we will provide the information of:
-a.	list of n most popular sellers (in terms of items sold in this month)
+- list of n most popular sellers (in terms of items sold in this month)
-b.	the list of m most popular categories
+- the list of m most popular categories
+- the list of k most trutable users (They provided feedbacks with high usefulness score.)

 ## Environment Setup
 Make sure you have the following installed